Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/7_WiFi_Car.rst

 Run client on macOS system
 ======================================

-Here we take MacOS 10.13as an example.
+Here we take MacOS 10.13 as an example.
 To run client on MacOS, you need to install some software and libraries.
 MacOS 10.13 comes with python2 but not python3.
 However, the projects in this program need to be run with python3, so you need to install it first.

 Install python3
 --------------------------------------